GN Resound pins hopes on hearing aid for iPhone generation

 FIRST

-Together with Danish peers William Demant and unlisted Widex A/S, GN Resound supplies half of the world's hearing aids.
-The world's biggest manufacturer is Swiss group Sonova, with a market share of around 24 percent.
+Together with Danish peers William Demant (WDH.CO) and unlisted Widex A/S, GN Resound supplies half of the world's hearing aids.
+The world's biggest manufacturer is Swiss group Sonova SOON.VX, with a market share of around 24 percent.

 The Resound Linx, launched globally earlier this year, is the first device on the market to wirelessly transmit phone content, but GN Resound's competitors are working on similar products.